teamdatatonic/dta-genai-agentbuilder-hackathon/README.md

 # Beyond Efficiency: Building a Financially Impactful Solution

 Your goal extends beyond building a technically proficient agent.
 We challenge you to create an advanced agent that leverages documents to answer your customers' questions while simultaneously considering the following:

 - Economic Impact: Demonstrate how your AI agent will generate revenue or optimize costs for your business.
 - Customer Experience Improvement: Highlight how your agent will enhance customer satisfaction and loyalty.

+Your system could include multiple Agents that interact with each other to provide the best customer support.
+You can think about how traditional call centers are organized.

 # Whiteboard Your Vision, Conquer the Challenge